Using Git source control in VS Code

 You can use the conflict counter in the right of the result editor to keep track of how many unresolved conflicts are remaining.
 Clicking on the counter jumps to the next unresolved conflict.
 Once all conflicts are resolved, you can complete the merge by selecting Complete Merge in the bottom right corner.
 This stages the file and closes the merge editor.

 Selecting the three dots (···) in the top right corner of the merge editor opens a context menu with additional options.
 You can switch to a vertical layout and display the base view, which shows the state of the file before any changes were made.

 The three dots next to Incoming, Current, and Result offer options for each view, such as showing a side-by-side diff against base, accepting all changes, or resetting the result.

 If you want to learn more about the details of how 3-way merge editors work, we can recommend the following video:

 Our Git tooling supports viewing of diffs within VS Code.

 Tip: You can diff any two files by first right clicking on a file in the Explorer or OPEN EDITORS list and selecting Select for Compare and then right-click on the second file to compare with and select Compare with 'file_name_you_chose'.
 Alternatively from the keyboard hit ⇧⌘P (Windows, Linux Ctrl+Shift+P) and select File: Compare Active File With and you will be presented with a list of recent files.

-There is a review pane in the Diff editor that presents changes in a unified patch format.
+There is an Accessible Diff Viewer in the Diff editor that presents changes in a unified patch format.
 You can navigate between changes with Go to Next Difference (F7) and Go to Previous Difference (⇧F7 (Windows, Linux Shift+F7)).
 Lines can be navigated with arrow keys and pressing Enter will jump back in the Diff editor and the selected line.